Da4ndo/Better-DiscordJS-V14-Bot-Template/DOCS.md

 ### Owners Setting

 You can set the bot's owners in config.json.
 You need to add the ownerss discord IDs to the "owners" list.
-When you enter the IDs, make sure to enclose them in double quotes. `e.g.: {"owners": ["ID1", "ID2"]}`
+When you enter the IDs make sure to enclose them in double quotes. `e.g.: {"owners": ["ID1", "ID2"]}`

 ### Database Settings